 When my friend Elizabeth offered to stay and help clean up, I said yes.
 If the offer is sincere, always say yes.

 I hope my “rights and wrongs” help you plan your next party!
-If you want more advice like this – and personal party help – think about joining The Party Classroom.
+If you want more advice like this, think about enrolling in The Party Course.
 I’ll help you plan your next event!

 - Party Styling and Backdrop Printable: The Party Teacher